-We often are asked whether we can provide regular veterinary care such as vaccines, spays or neuters.
+We are often asked whether we can provide regular veterinary care such as vaccines, spays, or neuters.
 The relationship between an emergency veterinarian and your family veterinarian is a very important one.
-Due to the special needs of our hospital, which is dedicated solely to emergency, specialty, and critical care, routine health maintenance is not available.
-We urge you to see your regular family veterinarian for any regular physicals or non- emergent situations.
+Due to the special needs of our hospital, which is dedicated solely to emergency, specialty, and critical care, routine health maintenance is not available at our facility.
+We urge you to see your regular family veterinarian for any regular physicals or non-emergency situations.

 How do you communicate with me while my pet is under your care?